Health Administration (5500P)

 Percent of Outcome and Efficiency Performance Goals and Benchmarks met System-wide

 The Health System met 62 percent of performance goals and targets.
 Performance results in all areas that fell below the target will be reviewed by the Health Executive Committee to identify areas for improvement and develop plans to increase performance.
+This measure will be updated at year-end for FY 2018-19.

 - Changing policies in San Mateo to make the healthy choice the